zacanger/zacanger.github.io/blog/src/meditation-log.md

 typing something up and saw my left hand and left side of my computer keyboard shift maybe six inches to the left and then back again, as quick as you could blink.
 And there's a low-frame-rate sort of thing going on when my eyes are closed, including while practicing.
+This seems related to understanding impermanence eventually, so I'm not concerned about it, it's just curious.

 ## 2020-12-23

 Nothing much happened last night except for cycles, over and over again: flame, dot, red dot, murk, sometimes a black dot.
 At one point I tried willing the black dot to change color, saying "be green, be green" in my head, which didn't exactly work, but it got a sort of green hazy aura around it, so that's something.
 I also was able to sustain the nimitta with my eyes open and get it back quickly from other sources like a street lamp and car headlights.

 ## 2020-12-22